guidanoli/chess/docs/event-based-game.md

-It can be hard to visualize the current game state merely by listing the events, so implementing a class that executes these events in a matrix of tiles is handy not only for computaional reasons (imagine having to query 64 times the piece that is or not in a given tile, running through all the events that have already happened), but also for debugging purposes.
+It can be hard to visualize the current game state merely by listing the events, so implementing a class that executes these events in a matrix of tiles is handy not only for computational reasons (imagine having to query 64 times the piece that is or not in a given tile, running through all the events that have already happened), but also for debugging purposes.